Deb Evans here!

 Somewhere in that scramble, I started my own business, a flower shop.
 That single decision, born out of desperation, changed my life, and I have loved the challenges and joys of being an entrepreneur.
 I have a soft spot for new entrepreneurs, and I will cheer you on as you start up and grow your business.
 I encourage everyone to have a side gig that puts money in their pocket and confidence in their heart.

 My boys and I have shared a lifetime of adventures as we lived in an apartment over our sign shop (turned out flowers weren't my thing), renovated a movie theater, opened an escape room and lived in an RV as we made our way all around America.
 We've made so many fun memories together, but last year they graduated high school and headed out to make their own way in the world.

 As I sit quietly in my newly emptied nest, I have a bit of time on my hands to think back over the many people, friends and customers that lifted my little family over the last twenty years and made it possible for us to beat the odds and create a rich life full of interesting people, invigorating projects, and potluck dinners.

 One more thing you should know.
 I have a borderline ridiculous affinity for printing.
 With my boys no longer at home, I have time and space to fill my house up with printers.
 Extremely large ones.
 In practically every room.
 I love them, and if given the chance, I will tell you all about them.

-May you be blessed with an unusual life!
+Welcome, and may you be blessed with an unusual life!